memo33/submenus-dll/README.md

 - enables submenu functionality: This DLL is a dependency for other submenu-compatible plugins.
 - adds a number of standard submenus such as Plazas, Green Spaces, Sports.
-- fixes the game's duplicate menu icons bug that occurs when loading some plugins, such as the NAM, twice
+- fixes the game's menu rendering issues caused by duplicate or missing menu icons
 - implements Exemplar Patching functionality

 ## System requirements